UMM-CSci-Systems/Segmented-file-system-client/README.md

 All of these ideas are just that: ideas.
 Your group should definitely spend some time discussing how you want to organize all this, and how you want to test that.
 If you're not clear on how you'd structure something for testing, *come ask* rather than just banging out a bunch of code that will just confuse us all later.

-**If you've written unit tests for your data structures and they pass, you'll get partial credit even if the whole client is not correct**
+**If you've written reasonable unit tests for your data structures and they pass, you'll get partial credit even if the whole client is not correct**

-## Check your work by running your client by hand
+### Check your work by running your client by hand

 In addition to your unit tests, you can run your program "by hand" and see if the files you get back match the expected files.
 The `aruba-test/etc` folder in the